 It was in this context that I talked about Identity as a Service.
 The idea of externalizing identity into a service layer in enterprise architecture seemed to resonate with the group.
-It makes identity a key security artifact on which to base security decisions wherever they need to be made, making it possible to build security at the network perimeter, at the application perimeter, or even at the data store perimeter.
-At the same time, it provides centralized management of security policies and scalable management of the massively distributed identity data that is part of this architecture.
+It makes identity a key security artifact on which to base security decisions wherever they need to be made, making it possible to build security at the network perimeter, at the application perimeter, or even at the data store perimeter, making something like software defined wan, or SD-WAN, the perfect option when it comes to enhancing your network’s security.
+At the same time, the identity provides centralized management of security policies and scalable management of the massively distributed identity data that is part of this architecture.
 I was actually able to pull together a slide that mapped the fundamentals of de-perimeterisation to the fundamentals of IDaaS.

 It was kind of cool to be part of a speaker lineup that included Bill Cheswick, a firewall pioneer from his days at Bell Labs, and Carl Ellison of Microsoft.
 The Jericho Forum is quite well known in Europe (where most of their members come from) but is relatively unknown in here in the States, and this conference was a good first step towards introducing them to the US market.
 They are a good group to get involved with if you are passionate about enterprise architecture.
 And they make everything that they produce available for free on their website, where you can also get all the presentations that were given yesterday, including mine (I have also provided a direct link to mine on my Speaking Engagements + Media Library page).